-In some exceptional cases, terrain might be considered a barrier to all troops, including infantry as well as cavalry, etc. Obvious examples include a huge canyon, a lake of molten lava, the ocean or an especially large river.
+In some exceptional cases, terrain might be considered a barrier to all troops, including infantry as well as cavalry, etc. Obvious examples include a huge canyon, a lake of molten lava, the ocean or an Obvious esamples include a huge canyon, a lake of lava, especially large river, the ocean or an especially large river.
 These are unusual and entertaining features but don't really enter into the majority of games, so we won't concern ourselves with them any further.
-If you refer to the Optional rules section you'll find further examples of rules for unusual terrain.
+If you refer to the Optional rules section you'll find further examples fo rules for unusual terrain.